Huronia Regional Centre: Facilities

-When Toronto Star columnist Pierre Berton visited the Ontario Hospital School in 1960, he reported dilapidation and gross overcrowding—2808 residents occupying spaces that could hardly contain a thousand fewer, with sleeping quarters installed in repurposed classrooms, playrooms and therapy rooms.
+When Toronto Star columnist Pierre Berton visited the Ontario Hospital School in 1960, he reported dilapidation and gross overcrowding—2,808 residents occupying spaces that could hardly contain a thousand fewer, with sleeping quarters installed in repurposed classrooms, playrooms and therapy rooms.
 Washroom facilities were also insufficient—on one floor, 144 patients shared 8 toilets, 3 showers and 1 bathtub—and Berton observed that "[p]risoners in reformatories have better facilities."
 900 of the higher-functioning patients were housed in the oldest and least fire-resistant buildings, because they were judged most able to flee in case of evacuation.
 Despite these glaring flaws, Berton also noted that "[i]n many respects it [was] an up-to-date institution with a dedicated staff fighting an uphill battle against despairing conditions."

 Later in its existence, the Huronia Regional Centre was home to considerably fewer residents.
-In April 1971, the daily average resident population was 1857; in 1975, the population of 1812 was composed of 1216 males and 596 females; in 1996, 583 people lived there; and by 2004, fewer than 350 remained.
+In April 1971, the daily average resident population was 1,857; in 1975, the population of 1,812 was composed of 1,216 males and 596 females; in 1996, 583 people lived there; and by 2004, fewer than 350 remained.
 The residents also tended to be considerably older—49 years of age, on average, in 2004.

 The institutional cemetery is located in a field across from the Centre.
-There are about 1440 unmarked graves and 571 numbered graves located there; the last burial took place in 1971, and several numbered markers were removed during paving in the 1970s.
+There are about 1,440 unmarked graves and 571 numbered graves located there; the last burial took place in 1971, and several numbered markers were removed during paving in the 1970s.
 The use of sequential numbers rather than names was purportedly to protect the privacy of those interred there.
 An organization called Remember Every Name was working with the Ministry of Community and Social Services to mark or otherwise memorialize the graves.

 The Ministry of Economic Development, Employment and Infrastructure solicited suggestions for the future use of the site.
 In 2014, the Huronia Cultural Campus Foundation proposed that the main building be redeveloped into an arts centre, while some former residents insisted that it be demolished.
 In the meantime, the Ontario Provincial Police and courts used some buildings on the site for other purposes.

+In 2025 the Ontario Ministry of Infrastructure Kinga Sumra approved changes to the property and in 2026 the demolition of most of the buildings began.
+It is vaguely stated their press release that the property will be for The Ontario Provincial Police training academy and ‘other’ government uses.